In today’s fast-changing world, we’re helping companies

 Despite the challenges presented by the virus, we at BlueX are confident that the global economy will steer towards more favorable waters once lockdowns are lifted.

 Ocean carriers need to prepare for the post-COVID-19 reality.
-Specifically, they need to digitalize to remain operationally viable in the near to far future.
-COVID-19 has only acted as a catalyst for this process, and BlueX can help with a pathway to digitalization.
+Specifically, they need to digitalize with E-commerce solutions.

 The Impact of COVID-19 on Ocean Carriers

 In response to COVID-19, ocean carriers canceled many sailings.
 This equates to roughly 11% of total sailings, which, according to Safety4Sea, breaks down to:

 - 17% of Ocean Alliance sailings